 East Chicago is a medium-sized city located in the state of Indiana.
 With a population of 28,699 people and ten constituent neighborhoods, East Chicago is the 32nd largest community in Indiana.
-Much of the housing stock in East Chicago was built prior to World War II, making it one of the older and more historic cities in the country.
+East Chicago has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, East Chicago isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in East Chicago are a mix of both white- and blue-collar jobs.
-Overall, East Chicago is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in East Chicago who work in office and administrative support (13.90%), food service (10.87%), and sales jobs (9.27%).
+East Chicago is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, East Chicago is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in East Chicago who work in office and administrative support (11.99%), food service (10.35%), and sales jobs (10.23%).

 The most common language spoken in East Chicago is English.
 Other important languages spoken here include Spanish and Arabic.